 Check out our live stream here.
-You can also watch on RCN Channel 3, Verizon Channel 43, and Comcast Channel 9.
+You can also watch on Framingham cable on RCN Channel 3, Verizon Channel 43, and Comcast Channel 9.

 What is Access Framingham?

-Framingham Public Access Corporation (FPAC) is a non-profit corporation designated by the City of Framingham to run Access Framingham Television (AFTV).
-AFTV also manages the Framingham Education Channel (FECtv).
-AFTV, FECtv and the Government channel (called Public Access channels) are all funded by the cable television subscribers in Framingham.
-The cable subscriber bill from Comcast, RCN and Verizon include a fee which gets paid to the city to fund the Public Access channels.
+Framingham Public Access Corporation (FPAC) aka Access Framingham is a non-profit corporation designated by the City of Framingham to run Access Framingham Television (AFTV).
+AFTV also manages the Framingham Education Channel (FECtv) for Framingham Public Schools.
+AFTV, FECtv and the Government Channel (called Public Access PEG channels) are all supported by cable television subscribers in Framingham.

-Access Framingham trains and assists members to produce video programming, and provides cablecasting facilities.
+Access Framingham trains and assists members to produce programming content, provides field production equipment and cablecasting facilities to air content on the channel.
 All Framingham residents are eligible to become members of Access Framingham.
-Individual member producers are responsible for program content and retain their copyrights.
+Individual member producers are responsible for program content and retain their content copyrights.